Intelligence Analysis Image

 Subjects

-• Identify and apply a comprehensive understanding of legal, ethical, political, and cultural issues of collecting and managing intelligence using overt/covert operations.
+• Identify and apply a thorough understanding of the legal, ethical, political, and cultural aspects of collecting and managing intelligence through overt/covert operations.

-• Demonstrate an ability to develop practicable processes for gathering intelligence from overt/covert operations and encrypted information.
+• Create practical methods for gathering intelligence from overt/covert operations and encrypted data.

-The program is designed to foster professional capacity and autonomy, building on learners’ demonstrated capacity for analysis, research, critical thinking, and academic success.
-Through active engagement with challenges and problems drawn from real world data, graduates will:
+This program fosters professional capacity and autonomy.
+It builds on your demonstrated capacity for research, critical thinking, and academic success.
+By engaging with problems drawn from real world data, you will:

-• Demonstrate and apply a broad understanding of the intelligence cycle and the ability to categorize the various types of intelligence and cybercrime data.
+• Show a broad understanding of the intelligence cycle.
+You will also show your ability to categorize types of intelligence and cybercrime data.

 • Articulate a systematic understanding of knowledge, and a critical awareness of cybercrime analysis involving cyber intelligence.